SQUEEZE-IN FAQ

 Can I pay by credit card?

 You can use PayPal (preferred) or mail us a check.
 When we confirm your housing, we will also send a link to our PayPal account and provide the mailing address for a check.
 Your place will not be held until we receive payment.
 Please complete your registration as soon as possible.
-You’ll be notified when your registration is complete.
+You’ll be notified by email when your registration is complete.

 Why is there an "early bird" discount period?

 The event is entirely run by volunteers, many of whom have day jobs.
 The sooner we can get people signed up, the easier it is to do all of the behind-the-scenes paperwork and database management.
-We want to avoid a last minute avalanche.
+We want to avoid a last-minute avalanche.
 The discount is intended to motivate you to commit early.

 Is admission to the weekend a separate charge in addition to the room cost?